djalbat/yapp/README.md

 ### Styling Yapp

-The recommended way of rendering styles is the following:
+The recommended way of rendering styles is to do so individually:

 ```
 "use strict";